theonize/Currier/Studies/Identity Crisis/Main.md

 # Identity & Crisis

 Identity literally means "sameness".
-When we talk aboutt our "identity" we are really expressing the perception of our true nature.
+When we talk about our "identity" we are really expressing the perception of our true nature.
 We do this by _identifying_ the various things we are the same as.

   For instance: I am a human, the same as other humans;  I am male, the same as other males;  I am American, the same as other Americans.